dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

-# A New Paradigm
+# Relational Workflows

-## The Entity-Workflow Model: A New Paradigm for Relational Databases
+## A New Paradigm for Relational Databases

 The relational data model, while powerful, offers considerable semantic flexibility that can be both a blessing and a curse.
 This flexibility has led to the development of distinct conceptual frameworks for understanding and applying relational principles in database design and operations.
 While these approaches share common underlying constructs (tables, data types, primary keys, foreign keys, etc.), they operate on fundamentally different semantics that lead to distinct approaches to database design, data manipulation, and query formation.

-This book introduces a paradigm shift in how we think about relational database design and implementation: the **Entity-Workflow Model**.
+This book introduces a paradigm shift in how we think about relational database design and implementation: the **Relational Workflow Model**.
 This model is embodied by DataJoint and affects how we think about database design, data manipulation, and query formation.

-To understand the significance of the Entity-Workflow Model, we must first examine the two dominant paradigms that preceded it and their inherent limitations.
+To understand the significance of the Relational Workflow Model, we must first examine the two dominant paradigms that preceded it and their inherent limitations.

 ## The Mathematical Foundation: Codd's Predicate Calculus Approach